 Yes.
 The charge for black & white prints is $.15 cents per page and color prints are $.30 cents.

 3. Is there a time limit for computer use/Internet access?

 If the computers are very busy, and there are people waiting, there is a one-hour limit.
 If there is no one waiting, time limits are flexible for users who have an OSL library card.

 Yes, you may use your laptop in the library.
-There are several electrical outlets throughout the library.
+There are many electrical outlets for use by the public throughout the library.
 The only restriction is that wires may not be stretched across aisle-ways.
-Our wi-fi network is called “library” and there is no password.
+Our wi-fi network is called “library”, there is no password.